achongsBiz/amort-calculator/README.md

 # Amortization Schedule Builder

 ## Introduction
-This is an API microservice that builds an amortization schedule
+This is a microservice with a simple API designed to build amortization schedules.

 ![screenshot](https://github.com/achongsBiz/readme-files/blob/master/tvm-calculator/amort.png)